 - Estimate the average rate of change for the first 10 days.

-- Estimate the rate of change for the last 2 days shown.
+- Estimate the rate of change between days 9 and 10.

 - Write a linear function, \(f\), that models the data.

 - Predict the price of the toy after 12 days.

 The purpose of the discussion is to provide insight into how to model data with functions.
 Select students to share their predictions, estimates, and model functions.
 After each response is shared, ask if there are other possible solutions from other students.
 Ask students,

 - “How did you come up with your model function?”
 (I drew a line that went through the middle of the data and it was close to going through the points \((0,5)\) and \((10,25)\), so I wrote the equation of the line going through those points.)

 - “On day 0 the price of the toy was $5, does that mean your linear function should also have 5 as the vertical intercept?”
 (Not necessarily.
 It did work out in this case, but there could be another vertical intercept, especially if the point is very different from the rest of the data near zero.)

 - “How did you use the average rate of change in your model function?”
 (I used the average rate of change for the 10 days as the slope of my function because it seemed to be a good fit.)

 - “How confident are you in your prediction for the price of the toy after 12 days?”
 (I’m not very confident.
 While there does seem to be a nice upward trend from the data we have, at any point the price could drop significantly.)